getgrav/grav-learn/pages/11.troubleshooting/07.common-problems/docs.md

 ```

 This is an issue with any [ServerPilot](https://serverpilot.io) managed hosting with PHP 7.2 enabled.
 A ticket has been submitted to resolve this on their end.

+### LinkedIn Sharing and Wayback Machine Indexing Not Working

+**Problem:** Sharing pages with LinkedIn and having the page's data propagate is not working.
+The Wayback Machine is not properly indexing my website's pages.

+**Solution:** Enable WebServer Gzip or Gzip compression.
+Both may be used, but at least one needs to be active for these particular functions to work on some server cases.

+This [issue](https://github.com/getgrav/grav/issues/1639) has popped up for users on specific server environments.
+In particular, with AWS cloud-based servers, users were experiencing issues sharing web pages from their Grav sites on LinkedIn or having them properly indexed by the Wayback Machine.
+This problem was resolved by turning on either WebServer Gzip or Gzip compression.